Coastal Forces of the Royal Navy: Craft types used

 At the outbreak of World War II in September 1939 there were three flotillas totalling 18 motor torpedo "short boats" between 60 ft and 72 ft long.
-These could typically maintain 40 knots and were armed with two torpedo tubes.
+These could typically maintain 40 kn and were armed with two torpedo tubes.
 They were built mainly by the British Power Boat Company, Vospers, and Thornycroft.

 In 1940 a modified craft, the motor gun boat (MGB), was introduced.
 These were armed with weapons such as the 0.5 in (12.7 mm) Vickers machine gun, 2-pounder (40 mm) "pom pom", a single or twin 20 mm Oerlikon cannon and ultimately the 6-pounder (57 mm) gun with autoloader.

 It was also apparent that larger craft were needed as the operational capability of the short boats was too restricted by sea conditions.
 Fairmile designed a series of larger coastal craft, up to 120 ft long.
 The Fairmile A Type and B Type were Motor Launches and the C Type was a motor gun boat.

 In 1943 the Fairmile D Type appeared.
 It was a motor torpedo boat – nicknamed the "Dog Boat" – and was designed as a counter to the German S-boat (known to the Allies as the "E-boat").
 It could be fitted as either a gun or a torpedo boat, so the designation MGB and MTB tended to be intermixed or 'MGB/MTB' used.
 It was a good sea boat and could maintain 30 kn at full load.
 The later D types carried four 18 in torpedo tubes.

 The Vosper Type I MTB appeared in 1943.
 This was a 73 ft craft with four 18 in torpedo tubes and was capable of a maximum speed of 40 kn.